 MPAGS is run by a group of officers who are elected each year.
 We are dedicated to helping student voices be heard.
 If you have any concerns, questions or comments, do not hesitate to contact us.

 To be eligible to run for an elected position: a) you must be a member of MPAGS and b) you must be a current graduate student in good academic standing and have at least one year remaining before graduation (at least two years if running for the President-elect position).
 Brief descriptions of the MPAGS officer positions are listed below with the current officers and their backgrounds.

 In addition to these board positions, there are also opportunities to be a school representative or committee chair.
-If you are interested in learning more about any position please contact Kate Cunningham, MPAGS Chair.
+If you are interested in learning more about any position please contact Leanna Brisson, MPAGS Chair.

 MPAGS Chair serves as chief officer of MPAGS and is a voting member of the MPA Board of Directors and the Executive Graduate Council.
 The Chair coordinates the efforts of the board members, as well as MPAGS members to determine the general direction of MPAGS activities.

 Leanna is in her third year of Loyola University Maryland's doctoral program in Clinical Psychology.
 She graduated with her B.A. from Wilkes University in 2014 and her M.A. in Psychology from Stony Brook University in 2015.
 She is currently an extern at Notre Dame of Maryland University, where she provides counseling services to their students.
 Leanna hopes this experience will help her continue to grow as an individual therapist and foster her passion for psychotherapy.
 During her free time, Leanna enjoys traveling, trying new foods, and spending time with her wonderful friends and family.
 Her goal for this year as Chair is to increase awareness of all the wonderful activities MPAGS does and support her stellar board in their endeavors.

 Chair Elect - Maggie Azar